 CSUMC, with its partners, have a number of projects that serve as resources for researchers, teachers and anyone interested in exploring traditional music and folk arts of the region.
 Click on the links below to learn more about projects in dialect, music and past folklore fieldwork.

-Wisconsin Englishes Project: Our group is working with the full range of languages spoken in the Upper Midwest, past and present.
-Languages and dialects reflect Upper Midwestern culture and identity and we are looking at regional differences in English, such as distinct vocabulary, pronunciations, idioms and ethnic influences, as well as other languages spoken in Wisconsin.
-The WEP web site provides a variety of teaching materials, as well as podcasts, public events and information on new research.
+Our group is working with the full range of languages spoken in the Upper Midwest, past and present.
+Languages and dialects reflect Upper Midwestern culture and identity.
+We also work on regional and social differences in English.

-Norwegian-American Folk Music Portal: The Norwegian-American Folk Music Portal is a single resource to help performers, students, and the general public access significant collections, biographies of performers, and organizations involved in the preservation and continuation of Norwegian-American folk music.
-With major funding by the NEA, this portal is a production of the Center for the Study of Upper Midwestern Cultures in cooperation with UW-Madison's Mills Music Library, Vesterheim Norwegian-American Museum and Heritage Center, and the Department of Scandinavian Studies and the Folklore Program.
+A single resource to help performers, students, and the general public access significant collections, biographies of performers, and organizations involved in the preservation and continuation of Norwegian-American folk music.
+With major funding

 In the 1980s, Mark Wagler recorded narratives from a number of traditional storytellers in the Kickapoo Valley in southwestern Wisconsin.
 In this set of podcasts, Wagler introduces stories told by Halsey Rinehart, Dale Muller, and Ray Schlump.

 The 52nd Algonquian Conference was hosted by UW-Madison, and was held virtually in October 2020.